Radiative corrections of heavy scalar decays to gauge bosons in the singlet extension of the Standard Model: Bremsstrahlung

 \section{Bremsstrahlung}

-Here we explicitly report the photon bremsstrahlung contributions.
+Here we explicitly report the photon bremsstrahlung contributions to the process $S \to W^+W^-(\gamma)$.
 As shown in eq.(\ref{gbrem}), the total bremsstrahlung decay rate is given by the sum of soft- and hard-photon factors which can be written as,

 where,

 with $r = m_S^2/4m_W^2$ and $t = r(1-2q_\gamma/m_S)$.
 For $q_\gamma=q_\gamma^{\textrm{max}}$, eq.(\ref{dhard}) is reduced to,